cainam/home-cluster-deployment/README.md

 - images requires: include optional section and tag, but also helm options to update images: - imaga => image_helm: <repository>, tag_helm: <tag>
 - deploy/vars/main.yaml: add defaults, e.g. own_git and subdir if not set and default images (see next item too)
 - deploy/vars/main.yaml: replace images: by new software-to-image mapping
-- kubler: implement build-tests to check if image is usable
+- image-builder: implement build-tests to check if image is usable
-- kubler: find solution to build envoy (JDK and bazel binary mandate JDK, how does alpine solve it?)
+- image-builder: find solution to build envoy (JDK and bazel binary mandate JDK, how does alpine solve it?)
 - certificates: requests.yaml => replace reg_cert and reg_key by dynamic variables provided as input similar as build dir for templates
 - rework ssh keys management: /etc/ssh/ssh_known_hosts to not require /root/.ssh/known_hosts, inclusion of gentoo-binhost
-- PSA: turn to restricted
-- PSA: remove exemption for home
 - longhorn: see to run less privileged, e.g. replace hostpath by something elese e.g. for the socke in /var/lib/kubelet/plugins/driver.longhorn.io/
-- github pages: bazel build
 - lifeness and readiness probes: generate from application config
-- keepalived.conf: generate file with external IPs, not with statically defined ones
-- kubler: change kubler with root.tar to  multi-image build: requires=[image1, image2], run multi-stage builds for each stage individually with --target to store the builder images
-- kubler: nodejs - build with corepack use flag: (like /etc/portage/package.use => "net-libs/nodejs corepack")
-- security: generate random ports (e.g. for traefik during each deployment) and mention it for security
+- replace istio by traefik
+- zigbee vs fails for url without /